Greater Georgia Mental Health

 Understanding Mental Health

 First and foremost, it’s crucial to understand that mental health issues are just as real and serious as physical health problems.
 They affect how individuals think, feel, and act, and can significantly impact their daily lives.
 According to the National Institute of Mental Health, nearly one in five U.S. adults lives with a mental illness (source: NIMH).
 Despite their prevalence, stigma and misconceptions about mental health persist, which can discourage those struggling from seeking help.
+When helping someone else, don’t miss our New Services section for the latest offerings.

 The Importance of Compassion and Empathy